evonbit/bitcoin-native-systems/Natcats/01-natcats-whitepaper.md

 ---

 ## Abstract
 Natcats are collectible digital cats produced by the Bitcoin blockchain.
-A Natcat is produced when specific patterns are generated within a Bitcoin block’s Bits field, with the data properties for the block determining the cat’s unique traits.
+A Natcat is produced when specific data is generated within a Bitcoin block, with the properties for the block determining the cat’s unique traits.
 All Natcats systems are deployed on-chain via Bitcoin Ordinals, enabling autonomous production for up to 150+ years.
 New cats are distributed automatically to Natcats holders.

 ---